davejfranco/demo-secure-cloudnative/README.md

     - [Cloudwatch](./infrastructure/modules/stack/cloudwatch.tf)
     - [RDS Performance Insights](./infrastructure/modules/stack/rds.tf)

-- KMS is used as mentioned to encrypt RDS
+- KMS is the service that allow us to encrypt and decrypt RDS storage, secrets.
+In this project we use customer managed key but also we can use the default key provided by AWS.

     KMS section is also part of the stack module.